enjin-forks/polkadot-testnet-faucet/client/src/lib/assets/FAQ.md

 ## What is a faucet?

-A faucet is a developer tool to get a small amount of testnet tokens (<NETWORK-TOKEN>) in order to test and troubleshoot a decentralized application or protocol before going live on Polkadot, where one must use real DOT.
+A faucet is a developer tool to get a small amount of testnet tokens (<NETWORK-TOKEN>) in order to test and troubleshoot a decentralized application or protocol before going live on Enjin Blockchain, where one must use real ENJ.

 Most faucets require social authentication (e.g. Twitter post or login confirming you are a real human) or place you in a queue to wait for a testnet token through the faucet.
-The Polkadot faucet is free, fast, and does not require authentication.

 ## How do I use this?